Contact UsVisit our storeGreen renewable energy

 GT Sinfonia

-Wednesday 4-6 PM
+Mon.
+4-6 PM

-Long Reach High School
+Marriotts Ridge High School

 The Directors

-Allen Leung, Assistant GT Director
+Allen Leung, GT Co-Director

-Jay Kim, GT SInfonia Co-Director
+Jay Kim, GT Co-Director

 Jae KimA native of South Korea, Mr. Kim earned his Bachelors majoring in Violin from Han Yang University in Korea, where he served as concertmaster in his senior year.
 He came to the Peabody Conservatory of Music in Baltimore and studied with two world-renowned violinists, Mr. Berl Senofsky and Ms. Shirley Givens.
 He had orchestra repertoire training with Mr. Herbert Greenberg, who was concertmaster at the Baltimore Symphony Orchestra.
 Mr. Kim received his Masters Degree and Graduate Performance Diploma majoring in Violin from the Peabody Conservatory of Music.